-Acana is in a very select club of pet food brands that have yet to be recalled.
 This shows they take their manufacturing process seriously and use high-quality and safe ingredients.
 Nevertheless, consumers should always be on the lookout for any future concerns or recall of Acana or any other pet food brand’s products.

-In March 2018 a lawsuit was filed against Champion Pet Foods, the manufacturer of Acana and Orijen pet products.
+In March 2018, a lawsuit was filed against Champion Pet Foods, the manufacturer of Acana and Orijen pet products.
 The lawsuit claims that Champion Pet Foods failed to disclose harmful levels of heavy metals and toxins such as Arsenic and Lead in their products.

-Champion Pet Foods quickly responded claiming the lawsuit was meritless and had misrepresented the data.
+Champion Pet Foods quickly responded, claiming the lawsuit was meritless and had misrepresented the data.
 It is essential to understand this is merely an accusation at this stage and until any conclusive judgment or evidence is made public, we will not advise against any of Champion Pet Foods products.

 Best of Acana

 We consider all of Acana’s products to contain high-quality and nutritious ingredients as well as providing appropriate nutrition.
 Nevertheless, we have to choose our favorites.

 Acana’s Heritage range has been recently revamped and given a new lease of life.
 This product revamp included the addition of four formulas that were not previously available in the United States.

 We’ve chosen to highlight one of the other formulas added, which is Heritage- Paleo.
 The Paleo formula is interesting because it contains a broad range of unusual meat ingredients.